 However, truthfully, there may be nothing that you can do unless you already have influence with your boss.
 Given the predicament, to move forward, accept this potentially real limitation as a fact, then consider a leadership perspective.
 Ask yourself, not how can I get my boss to change?
 Rather, ask yourself, how can I handle myself in this situation, to show off my best attributes?

 Tip # 2 – At the core of all great leadership skills, lies safe, healthy functioning relationships.
 Have them and thrive.
 Die without them.
 Alliances – usually the type that has depth and meaning to them – provide a platform to all long-lasting success stories.
 Infuse strong leadership skills into your relationships.
 Hint: empathy can go along way in developing these types of alliances.
 Share your healthy vision of the future, one that benefits all those concerned, not just the fortunate few at the top.
 Your efforts often impel a desire to be supportive and helpful from those around you, once you have shared vision for the greater good.
 Your boss may just pick up on the vibe that they, too, better make some changes of their own.

 Chiefly, my point regarding this dilemma is that you will likely be more efficient, more influential because you have taken the time to nurture and cultivate mutually respectful relationships with others, including your boss.
 Leadership is not about controlling others, using force or manipulation to make them bend to your will.
 It is an opportunity to breathe life into the type of person you want to become.
-Cultivate and nurture your character, your relationships, then simply observe and appreciate the power that others start to give your way.
+Cultivate and nurture your character, your relationships, then simply observe and appreciate the power that others start to bequeath to you.

 Practice & Develop a Strong Healthy Habit of Gratitude